justinlund/dreamcloud-docs/source/dreamcompute/tutorials/deploy-discourse-with-ansible.rst

     [user@localhost]$ git clone https://github.com/squidboylan/discourse-dreamcompute.git

-You should now see a discourse-dreamcompute directory, this is what you will use to deploy Discourse, but first you have to do some configuration.
+You should now see a discourse-dreamcompute directory, which is what you will use to deploy Discourse, but first you must make some configurations.

 Configuration
 ~~~~~~~~~~~~~

-The Ansible playbook has an example configuration file, copy this to the actual
+The Ansible playbook has an example configuration file.
+Copy this to the actual
 configuration file by running the following:

 .. code-block:: console

     [user@localhost]$ cp vars/dreamcompute.yml.example vars/dreamcompute.yml

-Now open up the ``vars/dreamcompute.yml`` file in your favorite editor, there
+Open the ``vars/dreamcompute.yml`` file in your favorite editor, and then make the following
-are a few changes you need to make.
+changes:

 * Change auth.cloud to be the name of your cloud configured in your clouds.yml
   file